 This call for grant applications is an effort to promote innovative research projects that will reduce the burden of AUDs in AI/AN communities and that will subsequently lead to future external funding.
 Preference will be given to junior investigators, although mid-career and senior researchers who have not conducted alcohol intervention research in Native communities are eligible to apply.
-Initial application materials must be submitted for first review by May 29, 2020, at 4:30PM PST.
+Initial application materials were due by May 29, 2020, at 4:30PM PST.
 For the initial applicants whose materials were accepted, the full application is due July 31, 2020 at 4:30 p.m.
 PST.

 After initial review for scientific merit, the NPPCRC will conduct a second level of review to assure that meritorious applications are consistent with NCARE objectives.
 With rare exceptions, no funding will be provided until all relevant IRB and Tribal approvals have been obtained.
 Individuals who are not funded may resubmit an application during the next call for applications, which is anticipated to occur annually.
 The NPPCRC will make funding recommendations to the NCARE Steering Committee in consultation with the National Institute on Alcohol Abuse and Alcoholism.